List of national highways in Nepal

 The National Highway System of Nepal is the group of main roads in Nepal.
 Any highway or road that connects east to west and north to south is considered a National Highway of Nepal.
-This system is different from the Feeder Road system and other local road systems of Nepal.
-However, it contains freeways that cross through the highlands of eastern, central, and western Nepal.

-Routes
+National Highways are administered by the Department of Roads under the Ministry of Physical Infrastructure and Transport (Nepal).

-On current operations, there are 18 active National Highways throughout the country.
-Three highways are under construction.
-Freeways are counted as highways too.
+According to the Statistics of National Highway SNH-2020/21 there are 80 National Highways in Nepal, with a total length of 14913 km.